data-for-change/anyway/CONTRIBUTING.md

 ## Issues and Bugs

-As one of the teams working in the Knowledge Workshop, we put data credibility first.
+As one of the teams working in the Public Knowledge Workshop, we put data credibility first.
 If you find any discrepancies between the presented data and the information in the used open-source databases, please let us know.
 Also, if you happen to stumble upon a bug, don't hesitate and raise a flag and we will get it fixed.
 You can send any your reports to [anyway@anyway.co.il](mailto:anyway@anyway.co.il).
 Don't forget to mention which operating system and browser you were using, so we can easily track down the issue.